voidspooks/mineshaft/README.md

 mineshaft new <name_of_environment>
 ```

 Create a new environment and specify the version of Ruby with `-r` and the OpenSSL install with `-o`.
+In order to successfully install gems, you will need to have a working version of OpenSSL installed when running Mineshaft on Linux or MacOS.

 ```bash
 mineshaft new .env -r 2.5.0 -o /usr/local/opt/openssl